 The main course would likely have been Chicken Vienne – a recipe torn from a long forgotten magazine in the last century.
 With powdered thyme and pepper in the breadcrumbs, and sautéed in butter, it was sublime.
 I have no photo of that, but it was reminiscent of schnitzel.
 (And speaking of schnitzel – I really miss the schnitzel from The Coffee Mill in TO, which closed in 2014 after a half century.)
 What did I serve with the Chicken Vienne?
 Maybe rice pilaf and honeyed carrots.

 Dessert was often trifle.
-A hilarious made-up recipe: cut up a purchased pound cake and place it in the trifle dish; make a small packet of raspberry Jell-O and pour that over; cover that with a drained can of fruit cocktail, a layer of cooked Bird’s Eye custard and then a layer of freshly whipped cream.
+A hilarious made-up recipe: cut up a purchased pound cake and place it in the trifle bowl; make a small packet of raspberry Jell-O and pour that over, letting it soak in; cover that with a drained can of fruit cocktail, a layer of cooked Bird’s custard and then a layer of freshly whipped cream.
 Everyone seemed to like it.

 I cannot recall varying that menu much, though I must have to spare guests from repetition.
 These days, my menus reflect a greater variety and I never repeat the same one twice..

 A good friend mentioned that she has a book where she has recorded the menu for every dinner party she ever had.
 That would be precious!
-I had known that Jacques Pépin does that – and the pages in his keepsake are embellished with his artwork.
+Jacques Pépin does that – and the pages in his keepsake are embellished with his artwork.

 The NYT article offers up dinner party trivia – records of dinner parties that made people famous, began movements or destroyed reputations and careers.